';

 • HPV: Infection with the human papillomavirus is the most important risk factor for cervical cancer.

-• not having regular smear tests: this increases the risk of developing cervical cancer as early changes to cells go undetected.
+• not having regular screening: this increases the risk of developing cervical cancer as early changes to cells go undetected.

 • smoking: tobacco is a factor in causing many types of cancer, including cervical cancer.
 Those who smoke are twice as likely as non-smokers to develop cervical cancer